JackHenry15/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. provides a match to the current url like route, using a hook.
+Getting access to route data without rendering a route
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? making sure that the input values are matching to what the program was expecting
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. testing the program from beginning to end in order to replicate user scenarios.
+Helps validate data and intergration.

 ## Instructions